GxDesign/rmc-cicid/README.md

 In order to develop locally, you can simply add the package to this repository's dependency list in `package.json` then run `npm link <path to local directory>`.
 Then you can import your package by the official name.
 For instance, if you intend to do development on a package called `@realmassive/rmc-fancy-box`, and you had a local `fancy-box` repository as a sibling of your `realmassive-components` directory, you would run the following from the `realmassive-components` directory:

 	1. Add `@realmassive/rmc-fancy-box` to the `package.json` `dependencies` object
+	1. Generate a new component boilerplate with `yo @realmassive/rmc <component-name>` (see Development and Publishing)
-	2. `npm link ../fancy-box`
+	1. `npm link ../fancy-box`
-	3. `npm run storybook`
+	1. `npm run storybook`
-	4. In another terminal inside of the `fancy-box` directory, `npm run dev`
+	1. In another terminal inside of the `fancy-box` directory, `npm run dev`
-	5. Write a new story for your component inside of `stories`.
+	1. Write a new story for your component inside of `stories`.
+	1. Add a new entry to `.storybook/config.js` for your file.

 Once directories are symlinked, you can edit the components directly from your local `realmassive-components` repo.
 Storybook live-reloads your changes, giving you quick feedback.
 Check the [Storybook docs](https://storybook.js.org/basics/writing-stories/) for more info on how to write stories for your component.